How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 - pairing with rehabilitation, therapy, or structured cognitive work

-- attention to sleep, health, emotional regulation, and context
+- attention to sleep, autonomic regulation, health, and emotional state

 Limits and Expectations